-Fidelity Advantage Bitcoin ETF[®] and Fidelity Advantage Ether ETFTM (collectively the Funds), are exchange-traded funds established as unit trusts under the laws of the Province of Ontario and are alternative mutual funds within the meaning of National Instruments 81-102 Investment Funds (NI 81-102).
+Fidelity Advantage Bitcoin ETF® and Fidelity Advantage Ether ETF® (collectively the Funds), are exchange-traded funds established as unit trusts under the laws of the Province of Ontario and are alternative mutual funds within the meaning of National Instruments 81-102 Investment Funds (NI 81-102).
 The units of the Funds are listed on the Toronto Stock Exchange (TSX).
 The Funds are authorized to issue an unlimited number of securities.

 Fidelity Investments Canada ULC (Fidelity), as manager and trustee of the Fund (Manager), is responsible for the day-to-day operations and provides all general management and administrative services.
-The Manager has retained the services of State Street Trust Company Canada to act as the fund administrator of the Funds.
+Fidelity (prior to June 2024, State Street Trust Company Canada), as also the investment advisor, is responsible for the investment management of the Funds' portfolios.
 The Manager has retained the services of Fidelity Clearing Canada ULC (FCC) to act as the custodian of the Funds and to hold the assets of the Funds in safekeeping.
 FCC is an investment dealer and is qualified to act as the custodian of the Funds in accordance with exemptive relief issued under NI 81-102.
-The Manager is responsible for the investment management of the Funds' portfolios.
 The registered office of the Fund is located at 483 Bay Street, Suite 300, Toronto, Ontario, M5G 2N7.